vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 # Spring Configuration
-- can be xml or java based
+- can be XML or java based
 - Externalized from the bean class → separation of concerns

 ##Externalizing Configuration Properties
-- Configuration values (DB connection, external endpoints, ...) should not be hardcoded in the configuration files
+- Configuration values (DB connection, external endpoints, ...) should not be hard-coded in the configuration files
 - Better to externalize to, eg. to .properties files
 - Can then be easily changed without a need to rebuild application
-- Can have different values on different environments (eg. different db instance on each environment)
+- Can have different values on different environments (eg. different DB instance on each environment)
 - Spring provides abstraction on top of many property sources
     - JNDI
     - Java .properties files